fara-pug/fara-pug/index.md

 Much like with [Flash](https://en.wikipedia.org/wiki/Adobe_Flash), you can easily [unpack](https://www.startpage.com/do/search?query=app.asar) the program, change the fonts and user interface to please you without any loss in performance.
-Additionally with a little [extra](https://www.thaoh.net/prettyjs/) [effort](https://lelinhtinh.github.io/de4js/) you can learn to appreciate Brian's work a whole lot more by taking a look at what he's built, potentially even patching the otherwise game-ending troubles that sometimes slip in between major release.
+Additionally with a little [extra](https://www.thaoh.net/prettyjs/) [effort](https://lelinhtinh.github.io/de4js/) you can learn to appreciate Brian's work a whole lot more by taking a look at what's being shipped.

+Obfuscated and linearized as the code is, you can't expect to do much but make whatever crashes between minor release go away, but since you can do these things inside an hour or less, learning a little bit about the way modern software ticks and how it is shipped will let you glide past the otherwise game-ending troubles that sometimes slip in between major release.

 In this sense, and within these limits I can tolerate dealing with software that isn't really free and open.
+Besides, there's no game like [learning](https://www.startpage.com/sp/search?query=developing+electron+apps+jetbrains) by doing

 This will make more sense to you once you've had your system and your data destroyed and obsoleted by proprietary code a few times.
-Then you too might appreciate the importance of free and open software and see the value of acquiring some of the basic technical skills hinted at here.
+Then you too might appreciate the importance of free and open software and see the value of acquiring some of the [basic technical skills](https://www.jetbrains.com/webstorm/) hinted at here.

 Anyway, if you want to mess with things, make sure to use **/stopreports**!
 And do yourself a favor, never use this approach to cheat or learn game secrets or you will ruin your own fun.
 Let playing continue to be an enjoyable sandbox!

-<a id="org05319e8"></a>
+<a id="org5758426"></a>

 ## Visualizing Waypoints